irrdnet/irrd/docs/admins/deployment.rst

 A number of other Python packages are required.
 However, those are automatically installed in the installation process.

+You may need to install other packages on your OS to build IRRd's dependencies.
+That includes developer packages for Python, Redis and PostgreSQL.
+You will also need a Rust compiler.

 PostgreSQL configuration
 ------------------------